Blocked drains are one of the worst problems any homeowner can experience. This is especially true if a blockage can cause costly damage.

 - When flushing toilet paper, never use excessive amounts of it to prevent blocked drains

-- Keep leaves, foliage, and other garden wastes out your outdoor drain to prevent blockage
+- Keep leaves, foliage, and other garden wastes out of your outdoor drain to prevent blockage

 If blocked drains do occur, pour a handful of baking soda into the drain.
 Let it sit for a few minutes and follow it with hot water